 The location of Glen Canyon Dam is shown in the upper right-hand corner of Figure 1-3, which shows the LTEMP affected area from Glen Canyon Dam to Lake Mead.
-Below Glen Canyon Dam, the Colorado River flows for 15 mi through the GCNRA, which is managed by NPS and encompasses more than 1.2 million acres of land in northern Arizona and southern Utah (DOI 2011b; NPS 2013c).
+Below Glen Canyon Dam, the Colorado River flows for 15 miles through the GCNRA, which is managed by the NPS and encompasses more than 1.2 million acres of land in northern Arizona and southern Utah (DOI 2011b; NPS 2013c).

-At about 15 mi downstream from the dam, Lee Ferry, Arizona, marks the end of Glen Canyon and the official division between the upper and lower Colorado River (Reclamation 2008b, 2011b).
-The confluence of the Paria River represents the beginning of Marble Canyon and the northern boundary of GCNP.
+At about 15 mi downstream from the dam, Lees Ferry, Arizona, marks the end of Glen Canyon and the official division between the upper and lower Colorado River (Reclamation 2008b, 2011b).
+Just downstream from Lees Ferry, the confluence of the Paria River represents the beginning of Marble Canyon and the northern boundary of GCNP.
 For the next 277 mi, the Colorado River flows through the GCNP to Pearce Ferry, which marks the upper reaches of Lake Mead.
 Lake Mead extends from Pearce Ferry to Hoover Dam.